 Advertising has to tell the truth, it just doesn’t have to tell the whole truth.

-You will find plants which say ‘grown from British seed’ and or ‘grown in the Britain’.
-So we happily assume that this plant has been grown from British seed and made available to sell having never left our shores.
+You will find plants which say ‘grown from British seed’ and or ‘grown in Britain’.
+So we happily assume that this plant has been grown from British seed and made available to sell has never left our shores.

 Any plant can be sold as ‘grown in the UK’ – if at some point it has ‘grown’ in the UK!

-Ask, is this plant really ‘grown in the UK’
+Ask, has this plant really ‘grown in the UK’

 All we are suggesting is to ask the garden centre – about the journey these plants took to appear on the shelf.
 How truly ‘home-grown’ are they; there is a benefit in using plants in the garden that have actually been grown here.
 They are properly acclimatised and used to the vagaries of the British weather, which means the plant will perform better in your garden right from the off.